-The last bit of strength oozed out of Sakura by the time she reached the training grounds, but by then, the doubt had fizzled to denial.
+The last bit of strength oozed out of Sakura by the time she reached the training grounds, but by then the doubt had fizzled to denial.
 The grounds didn't look the same.
 After Konoha had been flattened by the Akatsuki, the training areas were practically unrecognisable.
 Even after the years of re-growing the trees or smoothening out the earth, they never looked the same as they used to.
-But now they were.
+Yet now they were.

-Her legs were jelly, her feet bleeding and lightly clogged with dark-red clumps of dirt.
+Her legs were jelly, her feet bleeding and muddied with dark-red clumps of dirt.
 Her blue and white pyjama's were covered with mud and grass stains, but Sakura didn't care.
 She didn't care, either, that she had collapsed where ninja were training, and were wondering why the hell she was there.